slackpropagation/docker-projects/README.md

-Docker Projects

-This repository contains all of my Docker-related work, including projects completed as part of my coursework at Western Governors University (WGU) and personal experiments using containerized development and deployment.

-Project Summary

-The purpose of this repository is to demonstrate my understanding of Docker and containerization by showcasing projects where Docker is used to build, run, and deploy applications in isolated environments.
-These projects highlight best practices in creating Dockerfiles, managing containers, and integrating Docker with backend and full-stack applications.

-Key Components
-	•	D387 – Spring Boot & Angular Application
-A full-stack application containerized using Docker, demonstrating:
-	•	Spring Boot backend + Angular frontend
-	•	Internationalization and timezone features
-	•	Multithreaded backend processing
-	•	Dockerfile setup and image creation
-	•	Container testing and documentation
-	•	[Other Future Projects]
-Additional experiments or apps using:
-	•	Docker Compose
-	•	Multi-stage builds
-	•	Container orchestration (planned)

-Functionality
-	•	Build and run Spring Boot applications in Docker containers
-	•	Connect containerized applications to MySQL databases
-	•	Implement timezone-aware services and multithreaded responses
-	•	Prepare Docker images for deployment to cloud platforms

-Tools Used
-	•	Docker & Docker CLI
-	•	Spring Boot
-	•	Angular
-	•	MySQL
-	•	Git & GitHub
-	•	IntelliJ IDEA / VS Code
-	•	Linux Bash / macOS Terminal

-What I Learned
-	•	Writing Dockerfiles for Java and full-stack apps
-	•	Managing container lifecycles and networking
-	•	Debugging containerized applications
-	•	Deploying consistent dev environments with Docker
-	•	Documenting Docker workflows for reproducibility
+# My Docker Projects

+This repository contains my hands-on project work involving Docker and containerization.
+It reflects my skills in building and deploying containerized applications, configuring Dockerfiles, and managing containers as part of real-world software development workflows.

+## Project Summary

+The goal of this repository is to showcase my practical experience using Docker to containerize and deploy backend and full-stack applications.
+This includes working with Dockerfiles, multistage builds, container networking, and cloud deployment readiness.

+## Key Components

+- Dockerfile creation and optimization
+- Building and running Docker containers
+- Connecting Spring Boot apps to MySQL in containers
+- Managing containerized frontend and backend services
+- Multithreading and timezone-aware services inside containers
+- Writing deployment-ready Docker documentation
+- Cloud deployment prep and testing in containerized environments

+## Tools Used

+- Docker & Docker CLI
+- Java 17 / Spring Boot
+- Angular (for full-stack projects)
+- MySQL / MySQL Workbench
+- Git (Command Line)
+- GitHub
+- IntelliJ IDEA (Ultimate Edition)
+- VS Code (for Dockerfile + Markdown)

+## What I Learned

+- How to write clean and efficient Dockerfiles
+- Running and managing multi-container setups
+- Building Spring Boot applications for containerized environments
+- Handling network configuration and database links in Docker
+- Debugging issues in containerized applications
+- Preparing apps for cloud deployment using Docker
+- Documenting container workflows clearly and effectively